-So we all ‘bit the bullet’ and continued to devote significant pro bono time, resources and funding with the ultimate aim of achieving the tidal wave – implementation in all schools throughout NZ.
-After 4 years of presentations to all within ministry, government agencies, educational entities and all philanthropic initiatives, I now realise that we actually have to do it ourselves – ministry will never run with an offshore programme and when the final philanthropic entity removed themselves from any further engagement with Israel (our last hope), we had exhausted all avenues of sustainable funding.
+With all the angst around us, we all ‘bit the bullet’ and continued to devote significant pro bono time, resources and funding with the ultimate aim of achieving the tidal wave – implementation of the programme in all schools throughout NZ.
+After 4 years of presentations to ministries, government agencies, educational entities and all philanthropic avenues, we now realize that NZ actually has to do it ourselves – ministry will never run with an offshore programme and when the final philanthropic entity removed themselves from any further engagement with Israel (our last hope), we had exhausted all avenues of sustainable funding.

 January 2017 trainings:

 FIE printed only 20% of the required course material, an unexpected and significant departure from the previous 50+ trainings delivered in NZ since 2014.
-All trainees had paid the $250.00 plus GST for the training material, the expectation being to receive the full complement of course material.
+All trainees had paid the $250.00 plus GST for the training material, with the expectation to receive the full complement of course material.

 FIE insisted on further payment to them of this printing order – at the retail rate and sent invoices reflecting this; withholding the issuing of certificates until this payment was made to Israel.

-We did not have response to (1) why only 20% was printed (2) how trainees were to deliver without this crucial teaching material, and (3) the justification of the full $250 material payment but non delivery of the required course material (Standard trainees, before extra printing was ordered, received just one of the five Teacher Manuals for their $250 plus GST payment).
+We did not have response to (1) why only 20% was printed (2) how trainees were to deliver without this crucial teaching material, and (3) the justification of the full $250 material payment but no delivery of the required course material (Standard trainees, before extra printing was ordered, received just one of the five Teacher Manuals for their $250 plus GST payment).